Macleod Trail S.E. Median Barriers Project

 About the project

-The City of Calgary is combining three road projects into one.
-This helps save money, avoid delays, and make the work safer and easier to manage.
+The City of Calgary has combined three road projects into one.
+This helps save money, avoid delays, and make the work safer.
 By hiring one contractor instead of three, we can reduce the time it takes to finish the work and avoid having too many crews in the same area at once.

 - Improve the condition of the road and bridge